AISimonetta/memory-game/README.md

 ✦ Contact:

-For any inquiries, feedback, or con
+For any inquiries or feedback please get in touch.